Contact Us 1-800-596-4880

 After creating a custom role, you can assign users to the role.

-3. In the Access Management navigation menu, click Business Groups.
+3. In the Access Management navigation menu, select Business Groups.

-4. Click the name of the organization you want to access.
+4. Select the name of the organization to access.

-6. Click the name of the custom role to which to add users.
+6. Click the name of the custom role to add users to.

 7. Click the Users tab, then enter a username or email in the search field.